clD11/go-whispers/README.md

 * NodeJs

 ### Testing
-* Localstack for spinning up AWS and infra applied using Terraform, this allows for testing locally
+* Localstack for spinning up AWS and provisioned using Terraform
-* Ginko for integration and e2e
+* Integration and e2e tests use Ginko